facebook/hhvm/hphp/test/README.md

 * .expectf - The exact string expected output with formating characters.
 * .expectregex - A regex that matches the output.
 * .out - When you run the test, the output will be stored here.
+* .opts - Runtime options to pass to hhvm.
 * .diff - The diff for .expect tests.
 * .hhas - HipHop Assembly.

 You must have one `.php`; one and only one of `.expect`, `.expectf`, and `.expectregex`; and the rest are optional.

+Any suite can have a `config.hdf` file in it that will be used.
+If one isn't present, then the parent suite it checked recusrivly until we use test/config.hdf.

 Name your test in a descriptive manner and when in doubt break your test into many files.
 You can use comments too so future engineers know if it is a real